ErikBuer/CircuitSim.jl/docs/src/index.md

-# CircuitTypes.jl
+# CircuitSim.jl

-`CircuitTypes.jl` is a library for creating circuits and netlists for the CircuitTypes CLI tool.
+`CircuitSim.jl` is a library for creating circuits and netlists for the CircuitSim CLI tool.